Nitrux/typer-im-core/README.md

 License provided by Tutorialzine for the original code:

->"The source code and techniques, covered in our articles, are free to use in your personal and commercial projects.
-The articles themselves are copyrighted."

->Therefore you are free to modify, improve and redistribute our code commercially or non-commercially.
+>The source code and techniques, covered in our articles, are free to use in your personal and commercial projects.
+The articles themselves are copyrighted. >Therefore you are free to modify, improve and redistribute our code commercially or non-commercially.

 Noted in the link above, the original code is accesible under a free-copyleft license.